Loads of my favourite players play THIS mouthpiece.

 Why Upgrade to the Jody Jazz DV

 This is a really versatile mouthpiece.
 That’s great for me because I play in lots of different styles for Sax School.
-It was the same working as a pro player – I could playing in a big band, or a West End show, or a pop gig.
+It was the same working as a pro player – I could play in a big band, or a West End show, or a pop gig.
 That’s why those pro players choose this mouthpiece.

 When should I upgrade?